 In 1952, when the American Psychiatric Association published its first Diagnostic and Statistical Manual of Mental Disorders, homosexuality was included as a disorder.
 Almost immediately, however, that classification began to be subjected to critical scrutiny in research funded by the National Institute of Mental Health.
 That study and subsequent research consistently failed to provide any empirical or scientific basis for regarding homosexuality as a disorder or abnormality, rather than a normal and healthy sexual orientation.
-As results from
+As results from such research accumulated, professionals in medicine, mental health, and the behavioral and social sciences reached the conclusion that the classification of homosexuality as a mental disorder was incorrect and that

-A mental disorder is "a clinically significant behavioral or psychological syndrome or pattern that occurs in an individual and that is associated with present distress (e.g., a painful or disability (i.e., impairment in one or more areas of functioning) or with significantly important a increased risk of suffering death, pain, disability, or an important loss of freedom."
+A mental disorder is "a clinically significant behavioral or psychological syndrome or pattern that occurs in an individual and that is associated with present distress (e.g., a painful symptom) or disability (i.e., impairment in one or more important areas of functioning) or with a significantly increased risk of suffering death, pain, disability, or an important loss of freedom."
 Am.
 Psychiatric Ass'n, Diagnostic and Statistical Manual of Mental Disorders xxxi (4th ed. text rev. 2001).